darinchau/AutoMasher/README.md

 # What is Auto Masher?
 Auto Masher is a research project that aims to create pop song mashups with AI-assisted music information retrieval and analysis.
 In this project, we have compiled a dataset of pop songs and their corresponding chords and beats.
 The user will submit a song from YouTube, and the pipeline will automatically find the best song to mashup with the user's song.

+Our technical paper "Retrieval-based automatic mashup generation with deep learning-guided features" has been accepted by the 25th International Congress on Acoustics/188th Meeting of the Acoustical
+Society of America (ICA2025 New Orleans)

 Auto Masher has been awarded the second-runner up in Best Final Year Project Award in the Department of Computer Science, HKUST in the year 2023-2024.

 # Installation